 Key Success Traits: A forward thinker, formidable

-Wouldn’t easily shy away from difficult projects and assisted the US military in many ways through Sun’s shipbuilding division, even after WWII.
-Helped repair numerous ships and assisted the CIA in forming a special craft for a 1973 mission regarding a lost Russian submarine.
+Pew wouldn’t easily shy away from difficult projects and assisted the US military in many ways through Sun’s shipbuilding division, even after WWII.
+He helped repair numerous ships and assisted the CIA in forming a special craft for a 1973 mission regarding a lost Russian submarine.